Mooring licence conditions

 viii) Notwithstanding these conditions, the Licensee shall promptly notify the Company in writing of any circumstances which become apparent which might cause damage to any craft or moorings.

-ix) The distance between moorings is judged so as to provide clear swinging room for the vessels licensed to use the moorings under normal circumstances.
-There may, however, be conditions of wind and tide in which adjacent vessels may make contact with each other.
-In accepting a mooring, a vessel’s owner must accept this possibility and indemnify the Company against claims for damage so caused.
+ix) The distance between moorings is judged so as to provide clear swinging room for the boats licensed to use the moorings under normal circumstances.
+There may, however, be conditions of wind and tide in which adjacent boats may make contact with each other.
+In accepting a mooring, a boat’s owner must accept this possibility and indemnify the Company against claims for damage so caused.

 d) The boat using the mooring